mercadopago/devsite-docs/guides/plugins/woocommerce/goto-production.en.md

 1. Access your WordPress Panel.
 2. In the left side bar, click on **WooCommerce** **> Settings**.
 3. In **Payments**, search for the checkout you chose in step **Integration setup**, and click on **Manage**.
-4. In _Add credentials to "Test Mode"or "Production Mode"_, choose _Activate Production Mode for Mercado Pago checkouts_.
+4. In _Add credentials to "Test Mode" or "Production Mode"_, choose _Activate Production Mode for Mercado Pago checkouts_.
 5. Click on _Salvar alterações_.

 Done!
-Your store is in Production environment and ready to process your sales.
+Your store is in the Production environment and ready to process your sales.

 > LEFT_BUTTON_REQUIRED_EN
 >